GENERAL & REGIONAL

 Extensive information on Jewish heritage and resources regarding western Ukraine and southeastern Poland (the former Austrian province of Galicia).
 There are pages of individual towns, plus maps, photos and many other resources.

-Links, photos, documents, and other material, including on Jewish heritage sites
+Links, photos, documents, and other material regarding the regions of Galicia and Bukovina, including on Jewish heritage sites

 SYNAGOGUES & BUILDINGS